Kelsey Dossey

-Kelsey Eileen Dossey (born July 13, 1996) is a retired American soccer player who played as a goalkeeper for Espanyol.
+Kelsey Eileen Dossey (born July 13, 1996) is an American former soccer player who played as a goalkeeper for Espanyol.

 Career

-Kelsey Dossey signed her first professional soccer contract with FF Lugano 1976 in 2019.
+Dossey signed her first professional soccer contract with FF Lugano 1976 in 2019.
 A year later Dossey signed with the Spanish club Espanyol.
 Around the 2020-21 season Dossey signed with the NWSL team the Chicago Red Stars.
 After that season conclueded Dossey retired from professional soccer.
 Since retiring from professional soccer Dossey coaches for Samford Bulldogs women's soccer program.